PoshCode/PowerShellPracticeAndStyle/Style-Guide/Naming-Conventions.md

 ##### Avoid the use of `~` to represent the home folder.

 The meaning of ~ is unfortunately dependent on the "current" provider at the time of execution.
 This isn't really a style issue, but it's an important rule for code you intend to share anyway.
-Instead, use `${Env:UserProfile}` or `(Get-PSProvider -PSProvider FileSystem).Home` ...
+Instead, use `${Env:UserProfile}` or `(Get-PSProvider -PSProvider FileSystem).Home`.

 ```PowerShell
 PS C:\Windows\system32> cd ~